So what happens to money seized by police?

 Another problem that some people have is having cash seized at an airport or at the US border.
 US Customs and Border Patrol is now operated under the Department of Homeland Security.
 Their main purpose is to prevent terrorists, weapons and cash used to fund terrorism into the US.

+So hopefully now you have an understanding of what do police do with confiscated money.
 It is important to remember to declare any cash you are carrying into customs that is over $10,000.
 If you do not, your cash can be seized, and you can be fined.